 *This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my Affiliate Links Disclaimer.

-Nature is Everywhere
+Nature is Everywhere – Even Your Home!

 I get frequently asked by people what can they do to motivate kids to become interested in conservation or science.
 I often tell them to take kids outside, but it can even be much simpler than that!
-Start at home by connecting them to the wildlife in your house.
+Start even closer by connecting them to the wildlife in your home.
 You may be annoyed by the insects and spiders in your house, but for kids (and me even as an adult), they are just as fascinating.
 Conservation started for me with developing an interest in and empathy for all kinds of animals, even the so-called annoying or disgusting ones.
 When we saw spiders in our home, instead of killing them, we caught them in jars, and looked at them up close.
 Magnifying glasses made it even more fun.
 Once we had our fill, we released them back into the “wild,” on the ceiling they were found.
 My parents reiterated the spiders had their own lives and would not harm us.
 To this day, I live with the spiders in my home.

 Real Science in Your Own Home